 - a UK garage repairs a car as a result of a claim made by a UK insured person under a contract with a Gibraltarian insure - the work is performed in the UK and the car is registered for use in the UK - the service discharges the insurer’s obligation to the insured party for a vehicle to be used in the UK; the place of the supply of the repairs is the UK

-Telecommunications services are subject to UK VAT when used in the UK by non-EU visitors.
-Examples include public payphones and charges for calls made from hotel rooms.
-However, elements of telecommunications services used in the UK are ignored if they are:
+With one exception, B2C telecommunications services were subject to UK VAT when supplied to UK residents or used and enjoyed in the UK by visitors from countries outside the EU.
+Examples included public payphones and charges for calls made from hotel rooms.
+However, elements of telecommunications services used in the UK were ignored if they were:

-- simply an incidental part of an established telephone contract or account held by a customer who belongs outside the EU
+- simply an incidental part of an established telephone contract or account held by a customer who belonged outside the EU

 - used by a non-EU temporary visitor

-- HMRC is satisfied that these conditions are not being abused
+- HMRC was satisfied that these conditions were not being abused

-If a UK resident uses telecommunications services outside the EU under such an account with a UK provider, those services will be outside the scope of UK VAT, provided that evidence is retained to substantiate the element of use and enjoyment that occurs outside the EU.
+The exception to this rule was that if a UK resident used telecommunications services outside the EU under such an account with a UK provider, those services were outside the scope of UK VAT, provided that evidence was retained to substantiate the element of use and enjoyment that occured outside the EU.